Vk-ser/pathumma-v2/README.md

 </p>

-> Bosco Bot is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!
+> Pathumma Bot is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!
 >
 >